apiaryio/black-belt/docs/source/developer.rst

 #.
 Creates a new local git branch inferred from ticket name and prefixed with your github prefix
 	(It is always forked from master and ensures master is up to date)
 #.
 Moves the card to ``Doing``
+#.
+Opens the card in browser for review

 .. _issue-pr: